rkt/rkt/Documentation/hacking.md

 Here, the prefix is an empty string and debug is set to `false`.

+## Debugging

+Check out the [debugging guide](devel/debugging.md) for some common techniques that can be used to debug rkt.

 ## Finishing Up

 At this point, you should be good to submit a PR.